timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 I document the mindfulness and emotional regulation work described in therapeutic modalities like
 [dialectical behavior therapy](https://dbtselfhelp.com/dbt-skills-list/emotion-regulation/).
-By producing such templated documents, i.e. by standardizing and tracking emotional data,
+By creating such templated documents, i.e. by standardizing and tracking emotional data,
 I bypass feeling the guilt of procrastination, and I instead feel proud of translating my raw emotions into